droideck/Curse-of-Strahd-Reloaded-PF2e/Introduction/A DM's Guide to Curse of Strahd.md

 # Your Personal *Curse of Strahd* Guide
 *Curse of Strahd: Reloaded* aims to transform the original adventure into something far more accessible, cohesive, and resonant.
 That's why this DM's guide to *Curse of Strahd*:

-* **Simplifies** your preparation material, presenting the campaign in an organized, Dungeon Master-friendly format.
+* **Simplifies** your preparation material, presenting the campaign in an organized, Game Master-friendly format.
 * **Guides** you through complex scenes with NPC profiles, pre-written descriptions, and tips for table management.
 * **Enhances** your players' experience by filling in gaps, tying off loose ends, and presenting a more immersive and cohesive narrative.
 * **Elevates** the gameplay and story, pruning and refining adventure material while ensuring all content serves the greater narrative.